-Provides a pathway to help educators guide their students through the gauntlets of the gifted, the underpasses of underachievement and the roadblocks to remarkable on their learning journeys.
+In From Able to Remarkable: Help your students become expert learners, Robert Massey provides a pathway to help teachers guide their students through the gauntlets of the gifted, the underpasses of underachievement and the roadblocks to remarkable on their learning journeys.

 What makes remarkable students remarkable?
-Attributes such as resilience, creativity, curiosity and intelligence may come to mind, and we might also add others such as intuition and tenacity.
-But what has made them what they are?
+Attributes such as resilience, curiosity and intelligence may come to mind – and we might also add others, such as intuition and tenacity.
+But what has helped make them what they are?

-Were they born this way, or did their ‘remarkabilities’ emerge at primary school?
-What has school really done to help generate excellence in learning among these students?
-Such questions may make teachers feel uneasy, prompting them to reflect on the sometimes limiting scope of what is often labelled as ‘able and talented provision’ in their school.
+Were they born this way, or did their ‘remarkabilities’ emerge during their schooling?
+Such questions may make teachers feel uneasy, prompting them to reflect on the sometimes limiting scope of what is often labelled as ‘gifted and talented provision’ in their school.